Calendar Icon White

 A HIPAA Business Associate is an entity or individual that performs functions related to the use or disclosure of PHI on behalf of a covered entity.
 They must comply with HIPAA rules regarding the protection of PHI.
 Examples include billing companies, IT service providers, and transcription services.
 Business associates are are obligated to sign a Business Associate Agreement (BAA) with covered entities outlining their responsibilities concerning PHI.

-Does HIPAA Apply to Subcontractors of Business Associates?
+Does HIPAA affect to Subcontractors of Business Associates?

 Yes, subcontractors of business associates are also required to comply with HIPAA regulations.
 If a business associate engages a subcontractor that has access to PHI, that subcontractor must comply to the same privacy and security obligations as the primary business associate.